Skip to content

 4. Communicate Benefits Year-Round

 While open enrollment is the most pressing time of year for educational purposes, employees can also enroll during onboarding or as a result of a qualifying life event.
-Regardless of when they sign up, year-round communications ensure that all employees remain informed about what their company offers and the important dates to know.
+Regardless of when they sign up, year-round communications and easy access ensure that all employees remain informed about what their company offers and the important dates to know.

 Combined with the valuable insight from employee feedback surveys, these strategies can help program administrators design better packages that not only include what employees need and want, but communicate it just as well.